minprog/app-studio/30 Android/40 Week 4/content.md

 *Before* the deadline, complete the exercises and put your finished project on Github.
 Ask for help if needed!

-1. Submit the link to your project's GitHub repository at [Unit 3](/submit/unit-3).
+1. Submit the link to your project's GitHub repository at [Week 4](/submit/unit-4).

 2. On (or before) the date of the deadline, show your finished exercises **and** the working app to one of the staff.